Trip Details at-a-Glance

 Join us for a thrilling journey across the Arctic to the land of Vikings, fjords, and magnificent landscapes.
 The glaciers and abundant wildlife of Spitsbergen, Greenland’s remote eastern coast, with its musk oxen and remains of ancient Thule settlements, the towering mountains and icebergs of Scoresbysund, optional sea kayaking—they’re all on this spectacular adventure!

-Arrive in Longyearbyen and embark on the Sea Spirit.
+Arrive in Longyearbyen and embark on the Ocean Nova.

 Exploring Spitsbergen, the largest of the Norwegian-ruled Svalbard islands, rewards us with abundant wildlife and austere beauty.
 We visit spectacular glacier fronts and steep-walled fjords with walrus, polar bear, and Spitsbergen reindeer among the possible wildlife sightings.
 Birders will be thrilled to see Arctic terns, skuas, long-tailed ducks, kittiwakes, and glaucous and ivory gulls.
 As an added bonus, when conditions are right, we might sail within 10° of the North Pole!